Updated: Mar 22

 Currently, I was informed that I have cleared up a majority of the overgrowth of yeast that was in my stomach and it is finally reaching a normal and healthy level.
 This means I will now be able to gradually introduce yeast back into my diet, which works out for me since I have been craving garlic knots for the past couple of weeks!
 I have also scientifically strengthened my immune system, adrenal glands, and sinuses, but they are not at levels my doctors would like to see.

 The biggest mystery has been solving which foods I can and cannot eat.
-As we are [hopefully] dwindling to the end of this journey [but possibly not], we are beginning to get an idea of what food I will probably have to always avoid: Gluten, Soy, Dairy, Nuts, Nightshades, and possibly corn.
+As we are [hopefully] dwindling to the end of this journey [but possibly not], we are beginning to get an idea of what foods I will probably have to always avoid: Gluten, Soy, Dairy, Nuts, Nightshades, and possibly corn.
 At the moment, they are starting to become certain these will be my everlasting food allergies, but I am hoping more will come off that list once I strengthen my immune system to a better level.

 While the journey continues, I will be subsiding from creating more entries However, feel free to continue following our recipe updates!
 I think those tell a better story anyway ;)